mindreader/mcpassword-hasher/README.md

 ## Future Features
 * Make it possible to shift click password blanks to fill in multiple password blanks in one go.
 * Find some way to auto focus the password blank upon opening the popup window.
 I have yet to find a way to make this happen.
+* Save master hint upon generating a password, then outline it in green when you are using the same master password as you have been for that site.